-The comparator may be powered down to save on supply current.
-See the Power Control Register 0 on page 29 for details.
+The comparator may be powered down to reduce supply current.
+See the Power Control Register 0 on page 30 for details.

-Caution: Because of the propagation delay of the comparator, it is not recommended to enable the comparator without first disabling interrupts and waiting for the comparator output to settle.
-Doing so can result in spurious interrupts after comparator enabling.
+Caution: Because of the propagation delay of the comparator, it is not recommended to enable or reconfigure the comparator without first disabling interrupts and waiting for the comparator output to settle.
+Doing so can result in spurious interrupts.
 The following example shows how to safely enable the comparator:

 '''

 di

-ld cmp0
+ld cmp0, r0; load some new configutation

 nop

 ; wait for output to settle

 nop

-clr irq0 ; clear any spurious interrupts pending
+clr irq0; clear any spurious interrupts pending

-ei

 '''